What Dogs Teach Us About Love, Balance, and Happiness

 When my dog died, I thought my world had come to an end.
 He was my soulmate, the one who never judged, the one who loved unconditionally, and the one who taught me so much about myself.
 How was I meant to go on?

 But, his passing gave me the strength to move on so I could share all he has given me.
 Through his passing, I was able to release all the sorrow that had been building up in me for years.
-The sadness of two marriages breaking up, the loss of a beautiful niece too young to die, the heart-wrenching journey of watching my brother and his family deal with another loss when their son passed away last year.
+The sadness of two marriages breaking up, the loss of a beautiful niece too young to die, and the heart-wrenching journey of watching my brother and his family deal with another loss when their son passed away in 2021.

 My dog’s passing gave me permission to feel the sorrow I’d held onto for way too long and I was finally able to release it.
 It didn’t happen overnight.
 In fact, it took the year (there’s a theory behind the year of mourning, after all) but he was with me all the time.
 That gave me the strength to carry on.

 7. Learning to Trust Again

 It was another dog that showed me how to trust again.
 I wasn’t sure about loving another creature again after losing Tatu.
 But, two years ago we adopted a rescue dog and what can I say?
 Love truly conquers!

 This crazy dog is a combination of all the dogs I've known.
 And, he’s showing me that it’s safe to trust again – especially myself.
 His innocence, pure acceptance of all that is, and his own courage to trust again tell me it’s all going to be okay.

 Learning to trust again means being vulnerable.
 Our rescue dog has taught me this.
 A wise lady once said: